Home » Ted Bundy Utah Locations » This Location

 During the struggle, she scratched and hit Bundy so much that it prevented him from being able to cuff her other wrist.

 When she tumbled out of the Volkswagen, Bundy got out and pursued her with a crowbar.
-Luckily, she was able to kick at him, rise to her feet, and then run away.
+Luckily, she was able to kick at him, rise to her feet, and run away.
 At that point, she flagged down a passing motorist, who immediately stopped to see what was happening.

 Sadly, his next victim, Debra Jean Kent, would not be so fortunate.

-The address and the GPS coordinates for this location are as follows:
+The address and GPS coordinates for the mall are as follows:

 Address